Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1-32: ON, the number of human survivors required to be present for this Mutant Tank to be effective.
 			"Requires Humans"			"0"
 		}
+		"Announcements"
+		{
+			// Announce the Mutant Tank's arrival.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 31
+			// --
+			// 0: OFF
+			// 1: Announce when the Mutant Tank spawns.
+			// 2: Announce when the Mutant Tank evolves.
+(Only works when "Spawn Type" is set to "1".)
+			// 4: Announce when the Mutant Tank randomizes.
+(Only works when "Spawn Type" is set to "2".)
+			// 8: Announce when the Mutant Tank transforms.
+(Only works when "Spawn Type" is set to "3".)
+			// 16: Announce when the Mutant Tank untransforms.
+(Only works when "Spawn Type" is set to "3".)
+			"Announce Arrival"			"0"

+			// Announce the Mutant Tank's death.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON, announce deaths only.
+			// 2: ON, announce deaths with killers.
+			"Announce Death"			"0"

+			// Announce the Mutant Tank's kill.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Announce Kill"				"0"
+		}
 		"Rewards"
 		{